corvuslee/public/hazelnut/purpose_built_db/README.md

 Go to [Aurora lab guide](aurora/README.md)

 # Lab 2: Cache - Amazon ElastiCache (45 mins)
-In this lab, we are going to learn how to deploy Amazon ElastiCache as an in-memory caching layer to the RDBMS
+In this lab, we are going to learn 1) how to deploy Amazon ElastiCache as an in-memory caching layer to the RDBMS, and 2) sample application code to work with Redis

 1. Provision a ElastiCache for Redis cluster
 2. Review the cache-aside strategy and related Python code